DaniJG/danijg.github.io/content/posts/its-always-dns.md

 tags: ['post', 'kubernetes']
 ---

 I frequently interact with several Kubernetes clusters which sit behind a corporate VPN.
-The fact that I had to be connected to the VPN never seemed.
-I installed months ago `kubectl` in my laptop using Homebrew (see [instructions here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-with-homebrew-on-macos)) and `kubectl` had been happily connecting to those clusters as long as I was also connected to the VPN.
+The fact that one has to be connected to the VPN in order to access these clusters had never granted a second thought.

+Long time ago I installed `kubectl` in my laptop using Homebrew (see [instructions here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-with-homebrew-on-macos)).
+Since then, I kept using `kubectl` to connect to those clusters without problems, as long as I was also connected to the VPN.

 One day, I started noticing the following error message:
 ```